 How Do You Sleep With Box Braids?

-Before bed, you’ll want to cover with a silk scarf or a hair bonnet.
-If you made the decision to get your child’s hair braided and you’re concerned about them keeping their hair covered, having them sleep on a satin pillowcase is the next best thing.
+Before bed, you’ll want to cover your child’s hair with a silk scarf or a hair bonnet.
+If you decided to get your child’s hair braided and you’re concerned about them keeping their hair covered, having them sleep on a satin pillowcase is the next best thing.

 Be mindful of how you style your braids.
-Unfortunately, I’ve seen many clients damage their edges by styling their already tight style into an intricate design.
+Unfortunately, many clients have damaged their edges by styling their already tight style into an intricate design.

-High ponytails and buns are great, just leave some slack so your edges aren’t over manipulated.
-It’s a good idea to remove all hair accessories before bed so your hair is allowed to rest.
+High ponytails and buns are great; just leave some slack so your edges aren’t overmanipulated.
+It’s a good idea to remove all hair accessories before bed so your hair can rest.

-Yes, everyone asks, you can absolutely wash box braids!
-Wash with a clear shampoo, you’ll want something that’s translucent.
+Yes, everyone asks; you can wash box braids!
+Wash with a clear shampoo—you’ll want something translucent.
 Focus the shampoo on the scalp, letting the suds run down the length of the hair.

 We know that you’ll love rocking this hairstyle!
 Have you ever worn box braids before?